 The Bottom Line

 You are not alone!
-Just as with morning sickness and sore boobs, many moms and moms-to-be have suffered through the same thing you are right now.
+Just as with morning sickness and breast soreness, many moms and moms-to-be have suffered through the same thing you are right now.

 It might take one or more change for you to get relief.
 But by knowing what you are up against and what things can help, you can hopefully minimize the discomfort that comes with bloating during pregnancy.